 Please note that submitting a legal request through our online portal does not waive your obligation to attach documentation compelling our response to your request or any objections Shopify may have after reviewing the request.

 Broadly, what type of information does Shopify control?

+Shopify has custody and control over certain information about Merchants, Customers, and Partners.
+We have provided a detailed explanation of the type of information we control in our Shopify Legal Requests for Information Whitepaper.
 Please note that Shopify does not control the flow of funds to a Merchant—this is done independently by the third-party payment processor used by the Merchant (even if they are using Shopify Payments, this is done by Stripe).
 As such, we cannot garnish receivables or apply liens or levies, even on money generated through Shopify Payments.